 Thankfully, doping as a whole remains a relatively rare phenomenon in football, with so-called “social” drugs such as marijuana accounting for the vast majority of positive tests, followed (at a considerable distance) by stimulants, anabolic steroids and glucocorticosteroids.

-While an analysis of the pilot-study test results by the Swiss Laboratory for Doping Analyses in Lausanne has fortunately shown that none of the players’ values lay outside the normal parameters, a separate feasibility looking at the testing procedure itself and the costs involved has shown steroid profiling to be an effective procedure.
+*Spreading the word *While an analysis of the pilot-study test results by the Swiss Laboratory for Doping Analyses in Lausanne has fortunately shown that none of the players’ values lay outside the normal parameters, a separate feasibility looking at the testing procedure itself and the costs involved has shown steroid profiling to be an effective procedure.

 “The results of the study clearly demonstrate that steroid profiling is a precise and reliable way of establishing each player’s steroid blueprint, and it will be possible to use this method in the near future to prevent manipulation using steroid hormones in professional football,” says Dr Martial Saugy, head of the laboratory.